 RomReal owns a large portfolio of prime location plots in two of the major Romanian cities: Constanta, and Bucharest.
 The plots are well suited for residential and commercial developments.
-RomReal is not involved in any construction or development projects for the time being.
+RomReal is involved in several construction or development projects for the time being.